foersterst/foersterst.github.io/pages/courses-attended.md

 ---
 layout: page
-title: Some relevant courses & workshops that I've attended to
 ---

+## Some relevant courses & workshops that I've attended to

 RevBayes, Oslo
 BayesTraits, Reading